profhudsonafonso/schemalens_reprodutibilty/analysis/generated/advisor_experimental_response.md

 3. Secondary_affected candidates are important: several winners come from this group, especially in mixed association/containment cases.
 4. The failure cases are informative rather than fatal: IMDb QG6 at sf0.25 and FIBEN Q4 at sf1 are small-scale or scale-sensitive misses, while larger scales preserve the activated winners.
 5. For the final paper text, activation-matrix classes and final SchemaLens benchmark-selected classes should be reported separately to avoid ambiguity.

+## Final explanatory note for the advisor

+The current experimental response should be understood as a detailed evidence package, not as the final text to be copied directly into the paper.
+Its main value is that it shows the advisor that the experimental revision now addresses the original concerns in depth:

+- baselines answer whether SchemaLens is better than simple alternatives;
+- random-k clarifies what happens when the same number of classes is selected without explanation;
+- ablation shows that the analytical variables materially affect preservation quality;
+- representative cases explain why specific configurations win;
+- failure/near-failure cases clarify limitations and scale-sensitive behavior;
+- repository outputs and scripts make the evidence reproducible.

+This gives us enough material to later write a shorter paper section, but the current advisor document should remain detailed so the advisor can evaluate the complete reasoning before deciding what should enter the final manuscript.